leodeslf/leaf/src/front/coding/scss.md

 ## Variables

-They have a different behaviour from the CSS3 variables and a simpler way to use.
+They are easier to use and even behave differently from the CSS3 variables.

 Example: